 In her time of mating, who can turn her away?

 All those who seek her will not weary themselves;

 Withhold your foot from being unshod, and your throat from thirst.

 But you said, ‘There is no hope.

 No!
 For I have loved aliens, and after them I will go.’”

 a.
 You said, “I will not transgress,” when on every high hill and under every green tree you lay down playing the harlot: God symbolically spoke of the idolatry of the conquered northern kingdom as prostitution.
 In going after idols, Israel was like a wife so unfaithful to her husband that she was a harlot, consorting with idols.

 i.
-This is allegorical speaking, but an allegory connected with reality.
-Many of the pagan and Canaanite idols worshipped by the Israelites were essentially sex cults, honored with ritual prostitution.
+This is allegorically speaking, but an allegory connected with reality.
+Many of the pagan and Canaanite idols honored by the Israelites were essentially sex cults, honored with ritual prostitution.
 Their idolatry was often connected with sexual immorality with the use of male and female prostitutes.

 ii.
 “The many references to abnormal sexual gratification underline one of the most prominent features of the Canaanite religion, where male and female cult-prostitutes were connected with the sanctuaries.”
 (Cundall)